A Life That's Good

 Today on the program ...
 Two fantastic humans, Tim Damon of Huron County Pride and Fort Papalia of Kincardine Pride are here to talk about two very important organizations that are working to make Midwestern Ontario a better place for all of us.

-A Season of Love @ Stratford Festival with Lee Siegel (RENT) and Ann Swerdfager
+11. A Season of Love @ Stratford Festival (Lee Siegel - RENT)

 SO EXCITED ABOUT THIS ONE ... sorry for yelling.
 My first guest is an actor I've been following for longer than I remember.
 Yes, I'm a fan of his work ... but also fan of the human ... he's a good guy ... a real good guy.
 Lee Siegel has performed locally for Drayton Entertainment and Stratford Festival.
 He's been on Broadway and everywhere in between.
 This year, he stars in the Stratford Festival production of RENT.